SRombauts/UEPlasticPlugin/README.md

 In case you ever use branches with binary assets without relying on exclusive checkouts (file locks) ([see Workflows below](#workflows)) you will encounter cases of merge conflicts on binary assets.
-You have to trigger the resolve in the Plastic SCM GUI, but then skip it without saving changes in order to let the Editor present you with a visual diff.
+You have to trigger the resolve in the Unity Version Control GUI, but then skip it without saving changes in order to let the Editor present you with a visual diff.

-TODO: take screenshots of Plastic SCM GUI
+TODO: take screenshots of Unity Version Control GUI

 Branch explorer showing the merge pending with an asset in conflict:
 ![Merged branch with a pending conflict resolution](Screenshots/UE4PlasticPlugin-MergeBranch-Pending.png)

-Corresponding icon in the Content Browser (only showing after the resolved has been triggered in Plastic SCM):
+Corresponding icon in the Content Browser (only showing after the resolved has been triggered in Unity Version Control):
 ![Merge Conflict](Screenshots/Icons/UEPlasticPlugin-NotAtHead.png)

 Right click on the asset in conflict to open the _Merge_ Tool (just a conflict solver with 3-way Visual Diff, no merge):